tearflake/symbolverse/README.md

 An **S-expression** (Symbolic Expression) is a simple and uniform way of representing nested data or code using parentheses to denote lists and atoms, commonly used in Lisp programming and symbolic computation.

 _**Symbolverse**_ is a symbolic, rule-based programming language built around pattern matching and term rewriting.
 It uses a Lisp-like syntax with S-expressions and transforms input expressions through a series of rewrite rules.
 Variables, scoping, and escaping mechanisms allow control over pattern matching and abstraction.
-With support for chaining, nested rule scopes, structural operations, and modular imports, Symbolverse is well-suited for declarative data transformation and symbolic reasoning tasks.
+With support for chaining, nested rule scopes, sub-structural operations, and modular imports, Symbolverse is well-suited for declarative data transformation and symbolic reasoning tasks.

 To get a glimpse on how a *Symbolverse* program looks like, we bring a simple example: